Raspberry Pi Audio Hat powered by TI's TAS5805M DAC

 Louder Raspberry Pi Hat drops the USB-PD in favor of an external power supply up to 28V (opposed to 20V over PD) and has a step-down converter onboard to deliver 5V to the Pi, so you need only a single power source for everything.
 Otherwise, it delivers audio through the same highly capable DAC, capable of driving large speakers or tearing apart small ones.

-What is special about the Raspberry eco-system is of course its community support.
+What is special about the Raspberry eco-system is, of course, its community support.
 Being a not-so-strong software developer, I often have to rely on the work that other people did and baked into the base Raspbian image.
-Enabling an IR reader is as simple as adding a line into the config.txt
+Enabling an IR reader is as simple as adding a line to the config.txt

 file.
 Adding DAC is a 5-minute job (with attached code).
 All the device tree definitions, kernel drivers, and dependency packages are already in place.